 Historical Response Rates for the U of M

-Objective & Design
+Objective and Design

 The SERU survey is administered to all University of Minnesota degree-seeking undergraduate students.
 The items provide a comprehensive snapshot of the student experience, tapping into diverse domains of interest to a variety of campus stakeholders.
 There are several items designed to gather information on academic and civic engagement, student learning and development, student services, and globalization.